Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/3-Managing-trello-boards.md

 ## Updating Board Settings

 An important aspect of the Trello Board to review is the board settings.
 Clicking on the three dots to the right-hand side of the board displays the menu section.
 From here, a team member can engage in various board management activities including: adding a description, monitoring activity, and reviewing the settings.
 There should always be a description of the board.
 To add one, first click on about this board and description.
-Next, a description of the board can be added in this section.

 ![board_settings](img/c3_boardsettings.png)

 _Figure 6: Updating the Board Description_

 The settings section further allows the user to organise the Workspace, Permissions and Covers.
 From here, you can watch, copy, close, print, export and share the Trello Board.
 These are handy features if you would like to collaborate with others using the Trello board.
 Another settings feature is the email to board.
-This feature emails the user the Trello Board allowing them to directly add to the board through their email shown below.
-Custom fields are an advanced feature only available through Premium allowing you to create text fields, dates and more for the cards.
+This feature emails the user the Trello Board allowing them to directly add cards to the board through their email.
+Custom fields are an advanced feature only available through Premium, allowing you to create customised card features such as text fields and more.

 ![email_board](img/c3_emailboard.png)

 _Figure 7: Email to Board Feature_

-## Summary
+## Conclusion

 You have now gone over key functionality to manage the Trello Board effectively during your capstone experience.
+Managing your Trello board effectively can streamline your project workflow, making it easier to track progress and collaborate with your team.
 Good work!
-Managing your Trello board effectively can streamline your project workflow, making it easier to track progress and collaborate with your team.

 ## References